MAX DATASET SIZE

 Having many different dimension columns might unacceptably degrade performance, leading to a poor user experience.
 Additional dimension columns might add little or no value if they are not correlated to the variance value.

-The app tries to estimate the correlation the different dimension columns to the variance value.
+In multiple dimension variance calculations, the app tries to estimate the correlation the different dimension columns to the variance value.

 If necessary, the app drops the least correlated columns.
 In the example below, the columns with the least correlation are dropped from the analysis.